devlinjunker/example.cii/README.md

 ## Intro
 <!-- Quick Description, could match Github repo description or have a little more info-->

-This is an example project with 100% Passing [Core Infrastructure Initiative Criteria].
+This is an example project with a goal of 100% Passing [Core Infrastructure Initiative Criteria].

 It is based off of:
 - Template [Github Semver Project](https://github.com/devlinjunker/template.github.semver)